dangsonbk/dangsonbk/README.md

 Resigning from [LG Electronics R&D Vietnam](https://www.linkedin.com/company/lg-electronics-development-vietnam-ltd/) was a difficult decision, as I have greatly valued my time and experiences at the company, but I felt the need to pursue a different career path that aligns more closely with my evolving professional aspirations.
 Therefore, I decided to take a temporary hiatus, dedicated some time to acquiring new skills and knowledge, and to complete all my pending personal projects and hobbies.
-Indeed, freelance work provides a source of income during this transition period, ensuring my financial stability while I actively seek a new and stable career opportunity.

-Since my departure from LG Electronics R&D Vietnam, I have been working as a freelancer.

 ## Freelancer (Individual & Team)
 - Django backend.